 The Knights were founded by Mother Angelica on July 25, 1998.
 May the Knights understand God’s purpose in calling them to this way of life and find strength in the Eucharist to conform their lives to Him.
 The Knights are assured of God’s unfailing faithfulness; they are rooted in the love of Christ; they know that perseverance in the consecrated life requires faithful encounter with the Lord in prayer, continual conversion to the Gospel, and readiness of heart and mind to heed His interior and exterior promptings.
+We welcome members from all parts of the United States as well as foreign vocations to help us better serve all regions of the country.

 Mother Angelica centered her life and work on adoration of the Most Blessed Sacrament; this was the source of her fruitfulness and is also to be that of the Knights.
 Through the use of beautiful art and architecture, sacred music, and reverence, Mother worked to restore a sense of the sacred to the Mass.
 So, too, the Knights assist at and serve Mass and other liturgies with devotion and reverence as is due Our Lord.